Guy-L/parakit/README.md

 To add your analysis code, go to `analysis.py` and implement `__init__`, `step` and `done`; you'll see a few basic examples there to help you.
 I decided to make this a class to give you better control over the init step, which happens right before the extraction starts (rather than during setup), and to make it easy to swap between different analyses.
 <br>If you need screenshots, set the `requiresScreenshots` boolean at the top of the `state-reader.py` to True (RGB and Greyscale available).
 You can also disable extracting bullets, enemies and items to make extraction faster with the `requiresBullets`, `requiresEnemies` and `requiresItems` booleans respectively (True for all by default).

+Huge credits to ExpHP for helping out with the extraction (the JSONs used to get addresses and offsets is all from [his work](https://github.com/exphp-share/th-re-data)).

 ## Setup
 Let's use a venv to minimize python headaches; you'll need to activate it every time.
 <br>(you might be prompted to install virtualenv if you haven't, it'll tell you how)